lavenderses/xk6-thrift/README.md

 # xk6-thrift

-A k6 extension for load testing Thrift RPC service.
+A k6 extension for load testing Thrift RPC service, which is light weight and almost native.

-> [!INFO]
+> [!NOTE]
 > This document is in progress of brushing up

 ## Get started